Skip to content

 If a provider fails, the next candidate is tried automatically.
 If all candidates fail, the error includes details from each attempt.

-Set agents.defaults.mediaGenerationAutoProviderFallback: false if you want video generation to use only the explicit model, primary, and fallbacks entries.
+Set agents.defaults.mediaGenerationAutoProviderFallback: false to use only the explicit model, primary, and fallbacks entries.

 {